JJWallis/sunnyside-agency/README.md

 }
 ```

 In order to create the triangle-like shape on top of the mobile navigation, I had to learn about the `clip-path` property, which allows you to create any shape desired based on a collection of set points.
-In practice, there are multiple useful sites that will help you generate these shapes visually via an interface similar to Adobe Photoshop, which you can then copy from the CSS code to implement into your own project.
+In practice, there are multiple useful sites that will help generate these shapes for you via an interface similar to Adobe Photoshop, which CSS you can then copy to implement into your own project.

 ```css
 .cherry img,